pyconca/2018-web/README.rst

 If you haven't guessed it by now, we build most of the site using Nikola, the static site generator - made with Python! :)

+About Pull Requests
+*******************

+We've setup Netlify to use branch previews.
+That means if you send a PR, Netlify will build and actually host a branch-specific version of the site.
+The link to it will be added as a Check (or whatever Github is calling it, these days).
+It means, instead of guessing, we can preview suggestions and comment on them.
+So come on ahead and help make this an awesome website & conference!!